Application manifest

 Services

-A container launched from the installed application can expose services you want to make accessible from outside the container.
+An instance launched from the installed application can expose services you want to make accessible from outside the instance.
 You must define the following properties for each service:

 Name Value type Description